FilteredPush/rec_occur_qc/README.md

 The APIs for both the java annotations for the framework and the result objects for the framework are not expected to change.

 13 of 26 implementations of the TDWG BDQ TG2 test specifications are passing against all related validation data with the 2024-07-24- [test validation data](https://github.com/tdwg/bdq/tree/master/tg2/core/TG2_test_validation_data.csv) including [non-printing characters](https://github.com/tdwg/bdq/tree/master/tg2/core/TG2_test_validation_data_nonprintingchars.csv)).
+Cases that are not passing may indicate a problem with the implementation, with the validation data, or with the specification of the test.

 	java -jar bdqtestrunner-0.0.1-SNAPSHOT-6b0bfe0-executable.jar -c DwCMetadataDQDefaults > output.log